Learn / Blog / Article

 Collect unnecessary data after signup (using a welcome screen to personalize onboarding, for example)

-Add progress bars when using multiple steps and try consolidating steps without overwhelming users with too many fields
+Add progress bars to your form design when using multiple steps.
+Also, try to consolidate steps without overwhelming users with too many fields.

 Offer signup through third-party profiles (like Facebook or Google)